 The problem with Love Actually is because Curtis is trying to be clever he ruins one of the comedy scenes for the viewer the second time around.
 It’s not necessarily his fault but his lack of awareness is astounding.
 One of the points of the hyperlink films is the unexpected connection, when the connection between two characters is revealed and illuminates what’s gone before.
 Think the Cruise and Robards characters in Magnolia.

-On the first viewing of Love Actually Harry (Alan Rickman) is introduced as Sarah’s helpful boss and the object of Mia’s desires it feels rather touching – a kind, perhaps lonely middle aged man with a budding office romance bringing some warmth into his life.
+On the first viewing of Love Actually when Harry (Alan Rickman) is introduced as Sarah’s helpful boss and the object of Mia’s desires it feels rather touching – he seems a kind, perhaps lonely middle aged man with a budding office romance bringing some warmth into his life.
 Then some fifty minutes into the film, a simple cut from Karen (who is excited about her brother the PM’s diplomatic success) to a reverse shot reveals that Harry is her husband and the spectator was actually watching some potential infidelity.

 The moment was a result of editing as Curtis explains: "‘You used to know that Emma was Hugh’s sister earlier in the film and you knew that Alan and Emma were married earlier [..] so you should be thinking about the Heike/Alan story as a fun story, funny let’s see what happens and then you suddenly realise that the flip side of it’s not so good."
 In other hyperlink films he would have been right.
 Except, Curtis is supposed to be making a romantic comedy.